 Company, 192nd Tank Battalion.
 Traveling

-to Fort Knox,
+Fort Knox, Kentucky, on November

-Kentucky, he spent nearly a year there training
+18, 1940, he spent nearly a year training with

 his company.
-It was during this
+It was during this training

 maneuvers in Louisiana.
-There, he and the
+After the

 rest of the battalion learned that they were

-being sent overseas.
+753rd's M3A2 tanks.
 After receiving a

 leave home, he returned to Camp Polk,